TheRandomLabs/Scoop-Bucket/README.md

 ### spicetify-themes

 * spicetify-themes should be installed locally and not globally.
+* spicetify-themes requires Spotify to be installed.
+`spotify-blockthespot` and `spotify-latest` are recommended. spicetify-cli is declared as a dependency and is installed automatically.
 * Installing or updating spicetify-themes automatically applies the spicetify configuration.
 * The [Elementary](https://github.com/morpheusthewhite/spicetify-themes/tree/master/Elementary)
 theme requires the Open Sans and Raleway fonts: